 Age-specific strength training programs

-Weighted exercises are acceptable but complex movement exercises such as the squat, clean & jerk and the snatch need to be supervised (both athlete and coach) by a fitness specialist and the weights need to be minimal initially.
-Developing proper lifting technique is more important than gross gains in strength (often just the bar is sufficient).
+Weighted exercises are acceptable, but complex movement exercises such as the squat, clean & jerk and the snatch need to be supervised (both athlete and coach) by a fitness specialist and the weights need to be minimal initially.
+Developing a proper lifting technique is more important than gross gains in strength (often just the bar is sufficient).
 Following a general adaptation phase, the athlete should complete a general strength-conditioning phase of about 8 weeks consisting of 3 sets of 8 to 12 repetitions of each exercise.
 Sets of less than 5 reps should not be performed as the loads involved could promote injury.
-It is thought that high-velocity strength endurance weight training (25+ reps) should not be performed in the young athlete.
+It is thought that high-velocity strength endurance weight training (25+ reps) should not be performed by young athlete.
 This type of exercise could result in fatigue and poor lifting technique; both of which promote injury.

 A useful supplement to a training session is the body circuit (Figure 1).
 By using the body's mass as the resistance, one can have a quick and effective strength training session.
-The coach should lead the session and the athletes should work in pairs at each station around the gymnastics room.
+The coach should lead the session, and the athletes should work in pairs at each station around the gymnastics room.

 The intervals can be by time (for example, 30 seconds work, switch to the partner, 30 seconds rest while the partner works, etc.) or by repetitions counted out loud (for example, 15 repetitions, switch to the partner, 15 repetitions for the partner).
-This method of training is particularly good for young athletes to develop muscle coordination.
+This method of training is perfect for young athletes to develop muscle coordination.

 Strength endurance training (for the older athlete)